lupyuen/lupyuen.github.io/src/book.md

 ![Mynewt on BL602](https://lupyuen.github.io/images/book-mynewt.jpg)

-# Mynewt on BL602
+# Mynewt and NuttX on BL602

 Will BL602 and BL604 run without FreeRTOS?
-Study the ongoing port of __Apache Mynewt operating system__ to BL602 / BL604.
+Study the ongoing port of __Apache Mynewt and NuttX operating systems__ to BL602 / BL604.

 -   ["Porting Mynewt to PineCone BL602"](https://lupyuen.github.io/articles/mynewt)